psunlpgroup/reasoning_forks/README.md

 ## Inference & Evaluation
-We present an example of running experiments for the prefix-based sampling analysis.
-The same scripts can be adapted for other inference experiments by modifying the configuration files.
+Below is an example command for running experiments of the prefix-based sampling analysis.
+The same script can also be adapted for other inference experiments by modifying the configuration files.

 ### Step 1: Prepare Inference Jobs